USD/CAD Bullish Signals | Action Forex

-Bullish momentum has dominated the US Dollar versus the Canadian Dollar since Friday’s trading session.
-The currency pair has surged by 364 basis points or 2.71% in value during this short period.
+The 50– hour simple moving average pressured the US Dollar higher against the Canadian Dollar on Wednesday.
+The currency pair has surged by 139 pips or 1.01% in value since Wednesday’s trading session.

-Everything being equal, the exchange rate could make a brief downside retracement towards the support cluster formed by the 50– hour simple moving average and the weekly R1 at 1.3465.
+As for the near future, the exchange rate could still make a slight upward movement.
+Technical indicators suggest bullish signals on both the smaller and the larger time-frame charts.

-However, technical indicators demonstrate that the currency exchange rate could continue to trade bullish within the following trading session.
+On the other hand, the currency exchange rate could slide lower towards the 100– hour simple moving average within this session.

 - advertisement -